 In some parts of the United States, the Bureau of Land Management (BLM) has set aside land to camp on for free or for very little money.
 Fewer WalMarts are allowing free camping these days so you may need to ask permission from the store manager.
 Typically if there are a lot of other RVs parked there then it’s not a problem.

-Victor will tell you that vagabonding can take some time to get used to and isn’t an option for everyone (and even I don’t recommend it when you are first getting used to camping and road trips).
+Victor will tell you that vagabonding can take some time to get used to and isn’t an option for everyone (and I don’t recommend it when you are first getting used to camping and road trips).

 Water.
 You can’t live without water so make sure you fill up your water before you leave a campground if you suspect you will be vagabonding.
-Water adds a lot of weight to the vehicle, which means lower fuel economy, so I have a tendency to skimp and only fill our water 1/2 to 3/4 full.
+Water adds a lot of weight to the vehicle, which means lower fuel economy, so I tend to skimp and only fill our water 1/2 to 3/4 full.
 For a family our size we go through about 1/4 a tank a day (and that is assuming I’m using a pot filled with hot water for my dishes and not running water).

 Gray and Black Holding Tanks.
 This limited us a lot in Europe because the tank for the toilet was so small.
 In the States, we can go about 5 days without needing to dump the holding tanks.
 Tanks on trailers are larger and therefore you can push the number of days you can go without dumping.

 Food.
-A lot of the time if we are vagabonding we are in the wilderness or at least away from any big cities with grocery stores so I want to make sure I have a few days worth of food.
+A lot of the time if we are vagabonding we are in the wilderness or at least away from any big cities with grocery stores so I want to make sure I have a few day’s worth of food.

 Electricity.
 Many RVs have generators, however, ours broke the first month that we moved into our RV and we haven’t fixed it yet.
-It’s not that hard when we are on a road trip to do without electricity hookups because we can charge electronic devices while driving and the coach has a battery that we use for lights at night (just don’t use them all for extended periods of time or you will run down your battery).
-We highly recommend alternative charger like BioLite.
+It’s not that hard when we are on a road trip to do without electricity hookups because we can charge electronic devices while driving and the coach has a battery that we use for lights at night (just don’t use them all for extended periods or you will run down your battery).
+We highly recommend an alternative charger like BioLite.
 BioLite uses fire or solar energy to charge your devices and unlike crappy solar chargers we’ve bought on Amazon in the past, these solar chargers actually work.
 Click here to shop BioLite products.
 Having a few portable lanterns on hand is a great idea too.

 Laundry.
 In Europe, this was often what limited us the most was finding a place to wash clothes once a week because hand washing seven people’s clothes by hand wasn’t going to happen for me (even I have boundaries I won’t cross).
 Finding laundromats in the States is a bit easier.
 We stop to do laundry once every 7-10 days or anytime we are in cities.